Dedac/RestDataMappingPicklist/README.md

 npm run build
 ```

-And upload to the visual studio marketplace
+And upload to the visual studio marketplace, or use `npm run gallery-publish` with your valid token